MinishLab/semhash/README.md

 ### Reproducing the Benchmarks

-To run the benchmarks yourself, you can use the following command:
+To run the benchmarks yourself, you can use the following command (assuming you have the `datasets` library installed):

 ```bash
 python -m benchmarks.run_benchmarks